 - a.
 Throughout construction, Sydney Metro and the Principal Contractors will work closely with stakeholders and the community to ensure they are well informed regarding the construction works. - b.
 Stakeholders and the community will be informed of significant events or changes that affect or may affect individual properties, residences and businesses.
-These will include: - i.
-Significant milestones; - ii.
-Design changes; - iii.
-Changes to traffic conditions and access arrangements for road users and the affected public; and - iv.
-Construction operations which will have a direct impact on stakeholders and the community including noisy works, interruptions to utility services or construction work outside of normal work hours.
+These will include: - Significant milestones. - Design changes. - Changes to traffic conditions and access arrangements for road users and the affected public. - Construction operations which will have a direct impact on stakeholders and the community including noisy works, interruptions to utility services or construction work outside of normal work hours.

-4.2 Community Communication Strategy
+4.2 Communication and Consultation Strategy

 - a.
-A Community Communication Strategy will be developed by each Sydney Metro Principal Contractor. - b.
-Key elements of the Community Communication Strategy, which will be implemented at appropriate times in the construction process, will include: - i.
-Notification (including targeted letterbox drops and email) of any works that may disturb local residents and businesses (such as noisy activities and night works) at least seven days prior to those works commencing; - ii.
-Notification (including targeted letterbox drops and email) of works that may affect transport (such as road closures, changes to pedestrian routes and changes to bus stops); - iii.
-Traffic alerts (via email) to all key traffic and transport stakeholders advising of any changes to access and local traffic arrangements (at least seven days prior to significant events); - iv.
-Print and radio advertisements regarding major traffic changes; - v.
-24-hour toll-free community project information phone line; - vi.
-Complaints management process; - vii.
-Community information sessions, as required; - viii.
-Regular updates to the Sydney Metro website (sydneymetro.info), including uploading of all relevant documents, and contact details for the stakeholder and community relations team; - ix.
-Provision of information to the Sydney Metro Community Information Centre including community newsletters, information brochures and fact sheets and interactive web-based activities; - x.
-Clear signage at the construction sites; - xi.
-Regular newspaper advertisements in local and metropolitan papers; - xii.
-Regular inter-agency group meetings; - xiii.
-Community, business and stakeholder satisfaction surveys and feedback forms; - xiv.
-Translator and interpreter services; and xv.
-The Principal Contractor's Community Relations Team will liaise with the Sydney Metro Project Communications team as the point of contact for the community.
+This communication and consultation strategy will form the basis of a Stakeholder and Community Involvement Plan which will be developed by the Sydney Metro Principal Contractors. - b.
+Key elements of the communication and consultation strategy which will be implemented at appropriate times in the construction process will include: - Notification (including targeted letterbox drops, email and SMS) of any works that may disturb local residents and businesses (such as noisy activities and night works) at least seven days prior to those works commencing. - Notification (including targeted letterbox drops) of works that may affect transport (such as road closures, changes to pedestrian routes and changes to bus stops). - Traffic alerts (via email) to all key traffic and transport stakeholders advising of any changes to access and local traffic arrangements (at least seven days prior to significant events). - Print and radio advertisements regarding major traffic changes. - ♦ 24-hour toll-free community project information phone line. - Complaints management process. - Regular community information sessions. - Regular updates to the Sydney Metro website (sydneymetro.info), including uploading of all relevant documents, and contact details for the stakeholder and community involvement team. - Public displays, local events and open days. - Assistance to any Sydney Metro Community Information Centers in provision of regular community newsletters, information brochures and fact sheets and ongoing use of interactive web-based activities. - Clear signage at the construction sites and construction updates on the hoardings at construction sites. - Media releases and regular newspaper advertisements in local and metropolitan papers. - Regular inter-agency group meetings. - Community, business and stakeholder satisfaction surveys and feedback forms. - Translator and interpreter services. - The Principal Contractor's Community Relations Team will liaise with the TfNSW Place Managers as the point of contact for the community.